-We have updated our analyses this quarter to reflect our current assumptions resulting from ongoing market research in the U.S. and to reflect other adjustments in connection with our anticipated commercialization plans in other key markets outside of the U.S. Our estimates regarding the amount of future royalty payments have decreased and the time periods within which we anticipate that such payments will be due has changed.
-Each of these adjustments is accounted for on a prospective basis in our liability calculation and resulted in a decline in our imputed interest rate and noncash interest expenses from 15% and \$5.7 million for the three months ended December 31, 2020 to 7% and \$2.8 million for the three months ended March 31, 2021, respectively.
+In the first quarter ended March 31, 2021, we updated our analyses to reflect current assumptions resulting from ongoing market research in the U.S. and to reflect other adjustments in connection with our anticipated commercialization plans in other key markets outside of the U.S. Our estimates regarding the amount of future royalty payments decreased and the time periods within which we anticipated that such payments will be due changed.
+Each of these adjustments was accounted for on a prospective basis in our liability calculation and resulted in a decline in our imputed interest rate and noncash interest expenses from 15% and \$5.7 million for the three months ended December 31, 2020 to 7% and \$2.8 million for the three months ended March 31, 2021, respectively.
 During the three months ended March 31, 2021, the change in estimate had no impact on revenue and reduced the net loss by \$2.9 million.
 The change in accounting estimate reduced the net loss per share by \$0.04 during the three months ended March 31, 2021.
+We review our assumptions on a quarterly basis and there were no other changes to the significant unobservable inputs since March 31, 2021.
 Our estimates may change in the future as we refine and reassess our assumptions.